truenas/documentation/content/SCALECLIReference/Storage/CLISnapshot.md

 The **snapshot** namespace has 10 command(s), and is based on snapshot creation and management functions found in the SCALE API and web UI.
 It provides access to storage snapshot methods through the **snapshot** commands.

-You can enter commands from the main CLI prompt or from the **snapshot** namespace prompt.

 ## Snapshot Commands
 The following **snapshot** commands allow you to create new snapshots, and manage existing snapshots.